Mykeb96/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch() creates an object with two properties of "path" and "url".
+It sets those both to whichever route you are currently set to from your url.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is where we want to include some minimum requirements to our form.
+For example if we want to make sure someone agrees to a company's terms of service before they are able to submit their form - we would only let that form be valid if it meets those specified minimum requirements.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is essentially where the application gets fully tested.
+Tests are done all the way from where the user first sees the app, all the way until they are finished using the app.

 ## Instructions